Anabel Hoult, CEO

 Anabel Hoult joined Which? as chief executive in October 2018, with experience spanning a range of sectors including retail, charity, consumer services and fintech.
 Prior to working at Which?
 Anabel spent more than 12 years working within the commercial sector, most notably as managing director of Services at Carphone Warehouse.
 She was also chief operating officer of Save the Children, where she delivered improved strategic focus, operational performance and financial growth.

-Judy Gibbons, chair of the board, is a non-executive director on the board of Michael Kors Holdings Limited, deputy chair of Somerset House Trust, a trustee of Nesta and The House of Illustration and an advisory board member and chair of Beyond Consultancy.
-She was previously a non-executive director of Hammersons, Virgin Money Giving, Guardian Media Group and Refresh Mobile AppsMe.
+Judy Gibbons, chair of the board, is a non-executive director on the board of Capri Holdings Limited, deputy chair of Somerset House Trust, a trustee of Nesta and The House of Illustration.
+She was previously a non-executive director of Hammerson, Virgin Money Giving and Guardian Media Group.
 Judy has more than 30 years’ experience in digital technology as corporate vice-president at Microsoft and in leadership roles at Hewlett-Packard, Apple and Accel Partners.
 Judy joined the board in April 2017 and became chair in June 2017.

 Harry is EY’s UK and Ireland chief innovation officer, responsible for ensuring EY uses digital technologies to support its clients’ transformations.
 Previously, he was managing partner of their Advisory business.
 Harry has also worked for Capgemini, Anderson Consulting, NETG Applied Learning and Sema Group and has over 25 years’ consulting experience helping organisations make major changes involving strategy, process, people and IT.
 Harry is a trustee of the STEM Skills trust, Chair of the Employers Network for Equality and Inclusion, and a member of the Court of Governors of the University of Arts, where he also chairs the Finance Committee.
 Harry joined the board in January 2021, having been first appointed as a trustee on the Which?
 Council in December 2019.